NxthingbutV0id/Cirnos-Circuits/README.md

 - Sideways Logic Gates!
 	- And, Or, Xor, Nand, Nor, and Xnor BUT ON THEIR SIDES!!!!

-- Byte Relay
+- Byte and Word Relays
 - Byte D-Latch
+- Bit, Byte, and Word D-Flip Flops
 - Byte and Word Comparators
 - BCD to binary Converter (19 digits to QWord)

-## Future Plans (in order of priority):

-- Word, DWord, and QWord relays
-- Word, DWord, and QWord D-latches
+- Edge Detecter (Rising and Falling)
+- JK FlipFlop
+- SR Latch

+## Future Plans:

+### Coded, Not Implemented

 - Dword and QWord Comparators
-- Pulse Extender
-- Edge Detecter
 - Binary to BCD 7 segment with ripple blanking and negative support
 - Binary to Fractional BCD (fixed point values from 0.0000... to 0.9999...)
+- Program Counter

+### Not Coded

+- Pulse Extender
 - 14 and 16 segment displays
 - Text input to Binary (type in "42", output 101010)
-- JK Flip-Flop + D Flip-Flop
-- Program Counter
 - Stack

 ## Install